fullhdpixel/chatworks/README.md

 ## The Notes

-Chat handles are based off of ```Meteor.user.username``` in the accounts package, but ChatWorks doesn't require it (Random handles are used instead).
+Chat handles are coupled to ```Meteor.user.username``` in the accounts package, if no user is logged in it will assign a guest handle.

 I'd love to see projects using this in the wild.
 Please let me know if you use this!